ci-compass/cicf/week06-fair-data/README.md

     $ pip install pandas
     $ python3

-OK, in the Python interactive environment lets load the CSV file.
+OK, in the Python interactive environment let's load the CSV file.

 ```python
 >>> import pandas as pd